Where Animal Products Hide

 The following are important considerations when you are a vegetarian or hosting a vegetarian is to understand where some animal products hide.

-Gelatin is derived from boiling the bones and hides of animals processed for meat and can be found in:
+- Gelatin is derived from boiling the bones and hides of animals processed for meat and are found in:

 - There is a brand called Bakol which is suitable for vegetarians.

 - Around Easter time it becomes easy to find kosher or vegan marshmallows that are suitable for vegetarians.
-Stores like Trader Joe’s will carry them around Thanksgiving, so vegetarians can enjoy traditional sweet potatoes with marshmallows.
+Stores like Trader Joe’s are even carrying them around Thanksgiving so vegetarians can enjoy traditional sweet potatoes with marshmallows.

 - Planters Dry Roasted Peanuts.
 Gelatin is used to help the salt stick to the peanuts.